Skip to Content

 Breast cancer rehabilitation

-We offer rehabilitation services for women who a recovering from breast cancer.
+We offer rehabilitation services for breast cancer patients.
 Rehabilitation focuses on specialized treatment protocols for patients after breast surgery, as well as during and following chemotherapy and radiation therapy.
 It also helps reduce symptoms that women may experience due to treatment.
+We also offer prehabilitation services to help you improve your functional capability before surgery or other procedures.

 Multidisciplinary breast cancer experts